HandongHCI/HandongHCI.github.io/Courses/HFE_Essays.md

 - **Subtopic 1.
 Summary**: Summarize what you've learned from the videos.
 Use "bullet points" for listing important keywords and short sentences.
 Don't exceed one page for a summary.

-- **Subtopic 2**: Explain the process of something (for example, learning, taking an exam, decision making, playing basketball, find a restaurant, plan a trip, plan an birthday event, ...) using the IPM.
-What information is processed through the sensory memory, short-term memory (= working memory), and long-term memory while doing the chosen task, and how?
+- **Subtopic 2**: Explain the process of something (for example, learning, taking an exam, decision making, playing basketball, find a restaurant, plan a trip, plan a birthday event, ...) using the IPM.
+What information is processed through sensory memory, short-term memory (= working memory), and long-term memory while doing the chosen task, and how?
 Draw an IPM chart to explaining the chosen task.
 (No perfect answer is required.
 Students will try to explain the IPM several times more during the course.)

 - **Subtopic 3**: Provide your own idea of a new product or service, which can increase information processing performance such as focusing/attention, better memorization, faster and more accurate calculation, reasonable comparison, and so forth.